MatiasOrlando/MovieMatcher/README.md

 # MOVIE-MATCHER 🎥

 Movie-centered app that uses "The Movie Database" API to display movies.
 Users can search and obtain information on various movies, including watching their trailers.
-Additionally, users can add and remove movies from their favorites list, as well as create a Watch Later list to keep track of movies they want to watch in the future.
+Additionally, users can add and remove movies from their favorites list, as well as creating a Watch Later list to keep track of movies they want to watch in the future.

 Features: